qrvey/partner-portal/docs/composer/07-Creating Charts/07-Chart Types/expandable.md

 In the Configuration Panel on the right of the Chart Builder, you can style different aspects of your table.

 ### General
+The General section is available for all chart types, and the options vary depending on the chart selected.

 * **Freeze First Column** - this checkbox is only displayed when using an “Expandable Table” and is set to “ON” by default:
     * **ON**: This action freezes the first column of the table so that when doing a horizontal scroll, that column remains fixed to the left of the table visualization, while the rest of the table visualization scrolls beneath (a behavior commonly seen in spreadsheet tools).
     * **OFF**: When performing a horizontal scroll, all columns and groups will scroll together.
 Some columns may disappear from view depending on screen size.